-There was no change in our internal control over financial reporting that occurred during the fiscal quarter ended March 31, 2021 covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Other than as described herein, there was no change in our internal control over financial reporting that occurred during the fiscal quarter ended June 30, 2021 covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Management has implemented remediation steps to address the material weakness and improve our internal control over financial reporting.
+Specifically, management has expanded and improved the Company's review process for complex securities and related accounting standards.
+As of June 30, 2021, the Company's material weakness has not been fully remediated.